robertorcosta/azure-docs.pt-br/articles/automation/troubleshoot/hybrid-runbook-worker.md

 ## <a name="windows"></a>Windows

-O Windows Hybrid Runbook Worker depende do Microsoft Monitoring Agent para se comunicar com sua conta de automação para registrar o trabalhador, receber tarefas do runbook e relatar o status.
+The Windows Hybrid Runbook Worker depends on the [Log Analytics agent for Windows](../../azure-monitor/platform/log-analytics-agent.md) to communicate with your Automation account to register the worker, receive runbook jobs, and report status.
 Se o registro do trabalhador falhar, aqui estão algumas das possíveis causas do erro:

-### <a name="mma-not-running"></a>Cenário: O Microsoft Monitoring Agent não está em execução
+### <a name="mma-not-running"></a>Scenario: The Microsoft Monitoring Agent isn't running

 #### <a name="issue"></a>Problema